+Not sure if your location falls within Fairfax County?
+Check it on our Zoning District Map.
 If you are seeking guidance regarding a potential location in the cities of Alexandria, Fairfax and Falls Church, or the towns of Clifton, Herndon and Vienna, please contact those jurisdictions directly.
-Not sure if your location falls within Fairfax County?
-Check it on our Zoning District Analyzer.

-either a Home Occupation Permit or a Non-Residential Use/Occupancy Permit.
+either a Home-based Business Permit or a Non-Residential Use Permit.

 Every commercial tenant needs a Non-Residential Use/Occupancy Permit before you can occupy your space.
 If you intend to make physical changes to your space - or if you are changing a tenant space from one type of use to another - building plans and permits may be required.